kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 Let's assume a scenario where the same Policy Server now has the policy evaluation timeout feature enabled, and the policy evaluation timeout is set to be 2 seconds.
-This server is hosting a policy that is affected by a bug which causes an an infinite loop to be entered.

 Kubernetes API server sends an admission request to be evaluated by this bugged policy.
 As a result, the policy evaluation will enter an infinite loop.
 In the meantime the Kubernetes API server will be waiting for a response.